inhandnet/MobiusPi-Docs-EN/QuickStart.md

 ![](images/2020-01-02-18-23-14.png)
  &nbsp;

-  When the SFTP connection is successfully set up with IG500, the following information is displayed:
+  When the SFTP connection is successfully set up with MobiusPi, the following information is displayed:
 ![](images/2020-01-02-18-23-49.png)

 #### Debug Code